jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

     // define other data members (variables and methods) }
 ```

-As is the case in Java, __C++ abstract classes cannot be instantiated__ and
-it would not be surprising to know that constructors and destructors are not normally
-present in an abstract class.
-Classes which are not abstract are known as __concrete classes__.

 One can use the previously discussed pointer notation to build an instance of a concrete (derived) class in reference to the abstract class.
 Perhaps confusingly, the pointers to the derived class look like they reference objects of